Skip to content

 • the clone row for model and active/paused state;

-• the active Trading Prompt Block for cadence, max branch assets, custom behavior prompt, strategy, risk, and execution behavior;
+• the active Trading Prompt Block for enabled/paused state, cadence, custom behavior prompt, strategy, risk, and execution behavior;

 • the relevant Asset Blocks for enabled asset identity.